With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Burrell Behavioral Health Boonville Clinic is a mental health treatment center in Boonville, MO, located at 520 Ryan Street, Suite W, 65233 zip code area.
-Burrell Behavioral Health Boonville Clinic provides outpatient treatment and telemedicine/telehealth.
-Burrell Behavioral Health Boonville Clinic offers trauma therapy, behavior modification and psychotropic medication to young adults, seniors 65 or older and adults.
-Burrell Behavioral Health Boonville Clinic also supports people with trauma, people with PTSD and people with serious mental illness.
-Additional services at Burrell Behavioral Health Boonville Clinic consist of psychosocial rehabilitation services, chronic disease/illness management and illness management and recovery.
+Burrell Behavioral Health Boonville Clinic provides telemedicine/telehealth and outpatient treatment.
+Burrell Behavioral Health Boonville Clinic offers individual psychotherapy, behavior modification and psychotropic medication to young adults, adults and seniors 65 or older.
+Burrell Behavioral Health Boonville Clinic also supports people with serious mental illness, people with trauma and people with PTSD.
+Additional services at Burrell Behavioral Health Boonville Clinic consist of housing services, suicide prevention services and family psychoeducation.

 Learn MoreGreat Circle is a mental health facility in Columbia, MO, located at 409 Vandiver Drive West , Building 6 Suite 102-a, in the 65202 zip code.
 Great Circle provides outpatient treatment.
-Great Circle provides dialectical behavior therapy, trauma therapy and individual psychotherapy to children / adolescents, seniors 65 or older and adults.
-Some other services available at Great Circle include case management, family psychoeducation and therapeutic foster care.
+Great Circle provides dialectical behavior therapy, individual psychotherapy and behavior modification to young adults, seniors 65 or older and adults.
+Some other services available at Great Circle include family psychoeducation, case management and therapeutic foster care.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.